ubyssey/volunteer/getting-started/installation/docker.md

 #### 0: Install Docker

-Install `docker 18.06.x` and `docker-compose 1.10.x`.

-Follow the instructions [here](https://docs.docker.com/).
+Install `docker 18.06.x` Follow the instructions [from official Docker doc](https://docs.docker.com/).
 This will require you to create a docker account if you do not already have one.

+Afterward install `docker-compose 1.10.x` from [here](https://docs.docker.com/compose/install/) (If not already installed with docker)

 *If setting up on linux, all docker and docker-compose commands should be preceeded with `sudo`.* To enable docker without `sudo`, follow this [official post-installation doc](https://docs.docker.com/install/linux/linux-postinstall/)